lightly-ai/NvidiaTAOActiveLearning/README.md

-# Active Learning with the Nvidia TAO
+# Active Learning with Nvidia TAO
 Tutorial on active learning with Nvidia Train, Adapt, and Optimize (TAO).

-**Disclaimer:** In order to run the Nvidia TAO, you need to setup Nvidia NGC and TAO.
+**Disclaimer:** In order to run Nvidia TAO, you need to setup Nvidia NGC and TAO.
 If you don't have this already, we will walk you through it in section [1.2](#tlt).

 In this tutorial, we will show you how you can do active learning for object detection with [Nvidia TAO](https://developer.nvidia.com/tao-toolkit).
 The task will be object detection of apples in a plantation setting.
 Accurately detecting and counting fruits is a critical step towards automating harvesting processes.